It’s common to have a morning assembly at the workplace in Japan every day.

 We have it before we start to work at that day, even if you start to work at evening you have to gather once.

-It’s something like the morning briefing AND something else the company needs.
+It’s something like a morning briefing AND something else the company needs.

-The 2 most typical things our companies need would be Radio exercise and reciting quotes or something like quotes.
+The 2 most typical things Japanese companies need would be Radio exercise and reciting quotes or something like quotes.

 An example of our morning assembly

 At my former workplace, the boss explained what we do at that day, and then, we did Radio exercise.